caraya/xml-workflow/markdown-source/tools.md

       },

-[Autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) uses the [CanIUse database](http://caniuse.com/) to determine if properties need a vendor prefix and add the prefix if they do.
+Grunt's <a href="https://github.com/nDmitry/grunt-autoprefixer">autoprefixer</a>  task uses the <a href="http://caniuse.com/">CanIUse database</a> to determine if properties need a vendor prefix and add the prefix if they do.

 This becomes important for older browsers or when vendors drop their prefix for a given property